 Our Board of Directors has adopted a Code of Business Conduct and Ethics, which has been distributed to all directors, officers, and employees.
 The Code of Business Conduct and Ethics contains a number of provisions that apply principally to our Chief Executive Officer, Chief Financial Officer and other key personnel.
 A copy of our Code of Business Conduct and Ethics can be found under the "Investor Relations - Corporate Governance" section of our website at www.aethlonmedical.com.
-We intend to disclose future amendments to certain provisions of our Code of Business Conduct and Ethics, or waivers of such provisions, applicable to our directors and executive officers, at the same location on our web site identified above.
-The inclusion of our web site address in this prospectus does not include or incorporate by reference the information on our web site into this prospectus.
+We intend to disclose future amendments to certain provisions of our Code of Business Conduct and Ethics, or waivers of such provisions, applicable to our directors and executive officers, at the same location on our website identified above.
+The inclusion of our website address in this prospectus does not include or incorporate by reference the information on our website into this prospectus.

-Our Board of Directors has determined that three of our current directors meet the independence requirements of the Nasdaq Capital Market on which our common stock is listed.
+Our Board of Directors has determined that three of our current directors meet the independence requirements of the Nasdaq Capital Market, on which our common stock is listed.
 In the judgment of the Board of Directors, Mr. Joyce and Mr. Kenley do not meet such independence standards.
 In reaching its conclusions, the Board of Directors considered all relevant facts and circumstances with respect to any direct or indirect relationships between our company and each of the directors, including those discussed under the caption "Certain Relationships and Related Transactions" below.
 Our Board of Directors determined that any relationships that exist or existed in the past between our company and each of the independent directors were immaterial on the basis of the information set forth in the above-referenced sections.

-The Board of Directors currently has three standing committees: the audit committee, the compensation committee, and the nominating committee.
+The Board of Directors currently has three standing committees: the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
 These committees are responsible to the full board.